ItsNgaDoan/project-scheduling-under-uncertainty-supply-chain/README.md

 # Project Scheduling Under Uncertainty (SkyTrack)

-> Case study on project scheduling under uncertainty using PERT, critical path analysis, and cost–time trade-offs.

 ## Overview

 This project evaluates whether a drone product launch can meet a **90-day deadline** under uncertain task durations.

+Set in a **supply chain context**, the analysis involves supplier coordination, inventory planning, and distribution strategy for launching the SkyTrack drone.

-Using probabilistic modelling and scenario analysis, the goal was to assess feasibility and identify the most effective execution strategy.
+Using probabilistic modelling and scenario analysis, the project assesses feasibility and identifies the most effective execution strategy.

 ## Problem Context